sora-xor/sora-docs/src/running-a-sora-testnet-node.md

 #### 3.3.
 Specify Your Keys in the Docker Compose Configuration

-Edit the previously downloaded `docker-compose.volunteer.yml` file as follows:
+Edit the previously downloaded `docker-compose.volunteer.yml` file and update the following environment variables:

 ```yml
 # For the attached client